 - Maximum Class Size: 7

-- Platform: Lessons will take place on Microsoft Teams, which is free and straightforward for students to use for the sessions.
-Our team will be on hand to help you get setup before your first session.
+- Platform: Lessons will take place on Zoom, which is free and straightforward for students to use.
+A link will be sent out ahead of the course start date.
 Take a look at this video to see our online teaching in action.